khiraredzwan/FYP/readme.txt

 This project for my Final Year Project.
 The data(images) for this project are confidential.
-Hence, only the image processing technigue or code can be view as a reference.
+Hence, only the image processing technigue and code can be view as a reference.
+This system was primarily developed using Python programming language.

 +++++++++++++++++++++++
 PROJECT PRE-REQUISITES